-The Parent Entity and Subsidiary elected to classify irrevocably its quoted equity securities under this category which are presented as Investment in stocks in the statements of financial position as at December 31, 2019, 2018 and 2017 (Note 11).
+The Parent Entity and Subsidiary elected to classify irrevocably its quoted equity securities under this category which are presented as Investment in stocks in the statement of financial position as at December 31, 2018, 2017 and 2016 (Note 11).
 Prior to adoption of PFRS 9, this financial asset was classified as AFS financial assets.